Chocolate Icebox Cookies

 If you love this recipe as much as I do, please write a five-star review in the comment section below (or on Pinterest with the “tried it” button – you can now add pictures into reviews, too!), and be sure to help me share on facebook!

-These old fashioned icebox cookies are jazzed up with the addition of some cocoa and espresso powder.
+These old fashioned icebox cookies are even better with the addition of some chocolate flavor and espresso powder.
 Enjoy them with a cup of coffee or add some ice cream to two of them and make an ice cream sandwich!

 small stack of cookies